 If the term "green travel" makes you think of ultra-luxe ecolodges, carbon offset fees or expensive suitcases made out of hemp and recycled plastic, you might imagine that being an eco-friendly traveler is a bit out of your price range.
 Luckily, that's not necessarily the case -- in fact, going green could actually help you trim costs on your next trip.

 From packing and planning to shopping for souvenirs, we've come up with eight green travel practices that are easy on your wallet and on the environment.

 Got your own money-saving green travel tip to share?
-Post it on our message boards!
+Post it below.

 Packing and Planning

 1. Pack light -- especially if you're flying.
 The heavier the plane, the more fuel it burns and the more toxic gases it releases into the atmosphere.
 Stick to a carry-on only and you'll not only help lighten your plane's load but also save money on airline baggage fees.

 2. Instead of buying a new guidebook for every trip, borrow one from your local library.
 You won't have to pay $20 for a book you'll only use for a week or two, and you'll be helping the environment by reusing resources and reducing waste.

 3. Everyone knows it's cheaper to buy in bulk -- so why throw away money on travel-size toiletries that cost much more per ounce than the larger bottles you use at home?
 Instead, pick up a set of empty travel-size bottles and fill them with your favorite shampoo, conditioner, sunblock and other products.
 By reusing the bottles on multiple trips, you'll quickly recoup the five bucks it cost you to buy them, and keep dozens of travel-size bottles out of landfills.